 Remember that while some people might declutter on their own, you don’t have to.
 It’s ok to get help and ask for support with decluttering.
 It’s an emotional process and having a professional to help you through can make the process much more enjoyable.

-If you are interested in getting help with your decluttering and organizing the team and I here at Pretty Neat would be honored to serve you.
+If you need help with your decluttering and organizing the team and I here at Pretty Neat would be honored to serve you.
 Simply contact us to book a free consultation and begin the journey.